Back-to-School Reading Resources for ADHD

 The students we worked with in the program this week were outstanding and most enjoyable to teach!
 We provided 2 classes each of ¡Bienvenidos, Mis Amigos!, an exploratory Spanish class and a STEM course called Mechanical Robotic Arm Build.
 We certainly appreciated the enthusiasm and motivation demonstrated by these talented students.
 It was a GREAT week for ALL of us!

 At the same time, we could not help but notice that even in this gifted population, there were more than a few students who also had additional needs.
 In our work, we have found that many parents and even teachers are not always aware that giftedness AND additional needs can sometimes co-exist for some students (called twice-exceptional).
-Very often, these needs involve attention and concentration issues for gifted children and teens.
+Often, these needs involve attention and concentration issues for gifted children and teens.
 Many of their young minds require almost constant stimulation, which can in itself feed the ADHD they already may have.

 Helpful Reading Resources for ADHD